An incorporated collectively agreed term was not apt for incorporation into an individual...

 On 17th February the EU published draft data adequacy decisions which recognise the sufficiency of the UK’s data protection standards.
 Positive data adequacy decisions under both the GDPR and the Law Enforcement Directive (LED) would allow for personal data to continue to flow freely from the European Union (EU) and wider European Economic Area (EEA) to the UK.
 Confirmation of the draft adequacy decisions will help make sure UK organisations can continue to receive personal data from the EU and EEA without additional compliance costs.

 This is not a done deal yet.
-The draft decisions will now be shared with the European Data Protection Board for a ‘non-binding opinion’, before being presented to EU member states for formal approval.
+The draft adequacy decisions have subsequently been adopted by the European Data Protection Board which identified many aspects of the UK regimes as essentially equivalent to the EU (but also warned that such alignment must be maintained and monitored).
+EU member states must now give their formal approval.
 Once implemented the adequacy decision will be reviewed every four years and extended on a rolling basis provided there is no later divergence between the EU and UK regimes.